kyma-project/registry-proxy/docs/user/tutorials/01-10-registry-proxy-connection.md

    export NODE_PORT=$(kubectl get connections.registry-proxy.kyma-project.io -n ${NAMESPACE} registry-proxy-myregistry -o jsonpath={.status.nodePort})
    ```

-### Deploy Container from Image hosted on the On-Premise Docker Registry
+### Deploy Container from Image Hosted on the On-Premise Docker Registry

-1. Ensure an image exists in the target Docker Registry
+1. Ensure that the image exists in the target Docker Registry

    Export environment variables referencing the image, for example:
    ```bash